connexcs/docs/docs/anyedge/anyedge.md

 ### Configure AnyEdge
 Click the **`+`** to set the following:

 + **UAC Test (NAT)**: Select which method will be used to detect whether NAT is in use.
-(See [Far-End NAT Traversal]().)
+See [Far-End NAT Traversal](https://docs.connexcs.com/anyedge/anyedge/#far-end-nat-traversal) for details.
 + **Algorithm**: How to distribute calls.
+See [Inbound Proxy / Dispatcher / Load Balancer](https://docs.connexcs.com/anyedge/anyedge/#inbound-proxy-dispatcher-load-balancer) for details.
 + **CPS**: Total calls per second allowed.
+See [Metrics](https://docs.connexcs.com/anyedge/anyedge/#metrics) for details.
-+ **Insertion**: Set whether the server acts 'Stateless' (no reply needed) or 'Transactional' (waits for reply)
++ **Insertion**: Set whether the server acts 'Stateless' (no reply needed) or 'Transactional' (waits for reply).
 + **Validate**: Determine what checks, if any, will be used.
 For example, a Basic Check will verify all fields are correctly formed, or else the packet is rejected (protects from attacks such as buffer overflow).
 Select one or more checks to validate those fields.
-    Advise Only-
+See [SIP Packet Validation](https://docs.connexcs.com/anyedge/anyedge/#sip-packet-validation) for details.
 + **Compress In**: Select method(s) to compress inbound data, not only for lower bandwidth use, but also avoid UDP fragmentation.
+See [Compaction & Compression](https://docs.connexcs.com/anyedge/anyedge/#compaction-compression) for details.
 + **Compress Out**: Particularly helpful when using Outbound Proxy.
+See [Compaction & Compression](https://docs.connexcs.com/anyedge/anyedge/#compaction-compression) for details.
 + **Flags**: currently n/a
 + **Primary Attempts**: (not useful for less than 3 servers) Set the number of attempts before going to a second zone
 + **Secondary Attempts**: (not useful for less than 3 servers) Set the number of attempts before going to a third zone

-### Setup AnyEdge Domain
+### AnyEdge Domain
 After AnyEdge configuration is complete, click the **`+`** next to Domains to configure a specific domain with same settings as above: customer call distribution, CPS, Validation, and so on.
 There is also an ability to provide additional TLS configuraiton for SIP protection.

-### Setup AnyEdge Destinations
+### AnyEdge Destinations
 Click the **`+`** to specify the Destination IP, and one or more Limit (Primary) and Backup (Secondary) Zones.

 ## Capabilities
 The ConnexCS **AnyEdge** load balancer is a high-performance application designed for maximum throughput using multiple cores.
 Combined with our global PoPs and detailed metrics, we have you covered even if you have requirements that exceed 10K calls per second.

-### Metrics

-You can use the following graphs to view the metrics:

-1. CPS - Calls Per Second
-2. CPS Breach

-The load balancer's CPS limit must be set.
-You can view both the CPS and the totals on the amounts of calls which have failed because the CPS was breached.

 ### Far End NAT Traversal
 NAT (Network Address Translation) is a technique which intermediates communication between a LAN (Local Area Network) and a WAN (Wide Area Network aka.
 Internet).